danielholmes/coc-base-analyser/README.md

  - trap access (if leadership go for it) - new, dedicated credentials of own

+ - include obstacles? affect some rules such as empty space analysis within base

  - TH11 rendering - new levels and warden + eagle

  - own connection - see UCS server for help creating